-A Hot Dog is an American version of a sausage in a roll.
-It consists of a type of sausage called a “wiener“, that is served hot in a long, purpose-made bun, with toppings applied to the wiener.
-Hot Dogs are both made at home, and purchased as a fast food when out.
-They are often sold from purpose-built Hot Dog carts as a street food.
+A hot dog is an American version of a sausage in a special bread roll.
+It consists of a type of sausage called a “wiener“, that is served hot in a long, purpose-made roll, with toppings applied to the wiener.
+Hot dogs are both made at home, and purchased as a fast food when out.
+They are often sold from purpose-built hot dog carts as a street food.

 The rolls can be room temperature, toasted in an oven, steamed, or in the case of New England style rolls, fried.